 Your CEO will contact you at the hotel on Day 1 and make sure you are settled comfortably.
 If you arrive late, they will leave you a message detailing what time and where you should meet the next morning.
 Your CEO will organize a short meeting soon after arrival, during which you will meet other tour participants and receive information about general and specific aspects of the trip.

 We do not expect any complications and nor should you but the following information is supplied in case of extra ordinary circumstances.

 PRE-BOOKED AIRPORT TO HOTEL TRANSFERS

-If you are unable to locate your G Adventures airport representative, please call our local staff at +212 528 824898 (during office hours Mon-Fri) or +212 661 429700 (after office hours or at any time if you are unable to get through to the office) They will assist you in getting to the joining hotel.
+If you are unable to locate your National Geographic Journeys with G Adventures airport representative, please call our local staff at +212 528 824898 (during office hours Mon-Fri) or +212 661 429700 (after office hours or at any time if you are unable to get through to the office) They will assist you in getting to the joining hotel.

 If you have arrived at Casablanca airport, before calling please double-check with the airport staff which terminal you have arrived at.
 (This may not be the terminal stated on your airline ticket, as Casablanca flight arrivals often experience a change in arrival terminal).
-Please make your way to the Airport Information Desk in Terminal 1 (this is a short walk from the other terminals)
+Please make your way to the Airport Information Desk in Terminal 1 – a short walk from the other terminals.

 If you are not travelling with a telephone, please head to the airport Information booth who will be able to assist you in the purchase of a phone card and direct you to a telephone.

 If for any reason you are unable to commence your trip as scheduled, or your flight is delayed, please call the above numbers to inform our staff so we can re-book your transfer.